kouatcheu1/Employee_performance/README.md

 ## Introduction

-This report provides a comprehensive analysis of employee performance, productivity, and retention trends based on an organizational dataset containing key employee and company attributes.
-The data includes factors such as job roles, experience levels, salaries, employment types, and geographical locations, providing a rich foundation for deriving actionable insights.
+<p align="justify">This report provides a comprehensive analysis of employee performance, productivity, and retention trends based on an organizational dataset containing key employee and company attributes.
+The data includes factors such as job roles, experience levels, salaries, employment types, and geographical locations, providing a rich foundation for deriving actionable insights.</p>

 ## Problem Statement
 1. Do higher salaries correlate with senior positions or advanced experience levels?